payzeno-demo/payzeno-ledger/docs/adr/0009-double-entry-invariants.md

    aggregate is wrong. → `NegativeAmountError`
 3. **One currency.** No transaction spans currencies, and no entry lands on an account of a different currency.
-FX never shipped, so there is nothing legitimate to be tolerant
+FX never shipped, so there is nothing legitimate to be tolerant of. → `CurrencyMismatchError`
+4. **One livemode.** Test-mode and live-mode rows never meet.
+This is the worst thing the service can do quietly: a sandbox charge on a live merchant's balance is a payout of real money. → `LivemodeMismatchError`
+5. **Account is postable.** `frozen` and `closed` accounts reject. → `AccountFrozenError`, 409 and not 500, because it is a policy decision and not a fault.

+`ledger_entry` is append-only, enforced in the database by `trg_ledger_entry_immutable` (migration `0004`) and not by convention.
+Corrections are new transactions — `ReversalPostingRule`, `AdjustmentPostingRule` — never edits.